FOREIGN KEY Constraints

-MariaDB Enterprise Server supports FOREIGN KEY constraints to define referential constraints between InnoDB tables:
+MariaDB Server supports `FOREIGN KEY` constraints to define referential constraints between InnoDB tables:

-• If the row in the parent table changes, Enterprise Server can block the change to protect child rows, or Enterprise Server can propagate the change to the child rows
+* If the row in the parent table changes, MariaDB Server can block the change to protect child rows, or propagate the change to the child rows

 Foreign keys allow the database to handle certain types of referential constraint checks, so that the application does not have to handle them.
 As a consequence, application logic can be simplified.